 about

-This painting is of my garden and studio door, celebrating four years of making the garden happen, and four summers of painting in the studio.
-I grew most of the prairie flowers from seed, and have a greenhouse full of tomatoes.
-Now the echinaceas and prairie mallows self-seed in a riotous pinky-purple chaos.
+Here my garden and open studio door, celebrating four years of making the garden happen, and four years (five now!) of painting in this studio.
+I grew most of the prairie flowers from seed, and have a greenhouse full of tomatoes in the summer.
+Now the echinaceas and prairie mallows self-seed in a riotous pinky-purple chaos, buzzing with bees and a few butterflies flitting about.
 Also I have a thing about watering cans.
 You can see the influence of Paul Klee and Bonnard in this, even perhaps Matisse.
-I am wondering about painting a “Pink Studio” next.

 If you are interested in a painting, contact me through the form here on my website.
-Click on the ‘contact me for more information’ link in the menu.
+(Please know that any requests for NFTs will be ignored and marked as spam) Click on the ‘contact me for more information’ link in the menu.

 acrylic, paper collage, cold wax and oils on canvas, 2024, 120 x 100 cm.